andrewscofield/grav-plugin-codepen-embed/README.md

 You should now have all the plugin files under

     /your/site/grav/user/plugins/codepen-embed

-> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.
+> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Shortcode Core](https://github.com/getgrav/grav-plugin-shortcode-core)

 ## Configuration